GeorgeGkolfis/GeorgeGkolfis/README.md

 </p>

 ## 📜 About Me
 I'm a person with a strong technical background who began my journey with a curiosity for building things on the web.
-Over time, this curiosity evolved into a deep interest, with a primary focus on frontend development, while also working extensively on backend development.
+Over time, this curiosity evolved into a deep interest, with a focus on frontend development, while also working extensively on backend development.
 I’m constantly learning and exploring new tools and techniques to enhance my development process.
 As my journey continues, I strive to grow both technically and creatively, always aiming to improve my craft.